 In August 2017, the AER, Energy Networks Australia (ENA) and Energy Consumers Australia announced a joint initiative to explore ways to improve sector engagement and identify opportunities for regulatory innovation.
 The goal of this initiative was to ensure that customers’ preferences drive energy network businesses proposals and regulatory outcomes.

-The project has included the development of a model for a different approach to revenue resets which is being trialed by AusNet Services.
-This is a process of ‘learning by doing’ and alongside it the project team is conducting a live engagement process of consultation to refine the proposed approach from the lessons of the trial and further contributions from stakeholders.
-This includes releasing project monitoring and insights reports at significant milestones.
+The project has included the development of a model for a different approach to revenue resets which was trialled by AusNet Services.
+This was a process of ‘learning by doing’ and alongside it the project team is conducted a live engagement process of consultation to refine the proposed approach from the lessons of the trial and further contributions from stakeholders.
+This included releasing project monitoring and insights reports at significant milestones.

 If you would like further information on Energy Consumers Australia’s involvement email Jacqueline Crawshaw.